4)Flame Length etc

 Etc

-A long horizontal flame across the underside of a combustible surface (e.g. roof deck) can have three sections:Sharp angle technique
+A long horizontal flame across the underside of a combustible surface (e.g. roof deck) can have three sections:Fire spreading across underside of roof deck, showing that water should be applied to burning fuels (seat of the fire), not the leading edge of flame.

 The situation under a noncombustible surface might at first glance seem simpler—all flame-only.
-That will in fact be the case for a fairly large set of scenarios, but there are other scenarios where heat can be transferred to combustible materials without direct flame impingement.
+It will, in fact, be that simple for a fairly large set of scenarios; but there are other scenarios where heat can be transferred to combustible materials without direct flame contact.

 An important example is steel roof decking topped with combustible roof products.
-Heat conducted through the steel can pyrolyze the roof products.
+Heat conducted through the steel can pyrolyze the roof products (tar, foamed plastics etc).
 Wetting the steel might not help you make progress against the exposing fire but may be necessary to stop the pyrolysis topside.

 One of the universal warnings in the fire service is “expect sudden changes”.
 There are many types of rapid events, but fast changes in fire conditions are some of the most deadly and most talked-about.
 Training, near-miss reports, and LODD reports are peppered with terms that mean either “airborne fuel burned suddenly” or “a flame extended quickly”.
 Don't overthink the hair-splitting jargon.
 It is more important to know that AF is a common factor